digitalfruit/limejs/lime/guide/1_the_timeline.md

 ## Scene

 Scene is a independent portion of visible elements that cover all the viewport.
 This means that only one scene can be active at a given time.
 For example, in common game logic you would have menu scene, play scene and game-over scene.
-To make a scene visible you call ’director.replaceScene(scene)’ or ’director.pushScene(scene)’.
-The difference is that *pushScene* does not remove the previous scene but keeps it in a hidden stack so it can be made visible again with ’director.popScene()’ call.
+To make a scene visible you call `director.replaceScene(scene)` or `director.pushScene(scene)`.
+The difference is that *pushScene* does not remove the previous scene but keeps it in a hidden stack so it can be made visible again with `director.popScene()` call.

     #!JavaScript
     var scene = new lime.Scene();